 Things To Do Near Venetian and Palazzo

-There is an absolute abundance of things to do at Venetian and Palazzo in Las Vegas.
-Although not listed as its own bullet point, just walking through and exploring the themed resort is among our favorite things to do while in town.
+There is an absolute abundance of itinerary-worthy activities at Venetian and Palazzo.
+Although not listed as its own bullet point, just walking through and exploring the themed resort is among my favorite things to do while in town.

 Related: Where to eat cheap on the Strip – A property-by-property breakdown of options.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.